Category: Building Idaho’s Future and CDA Lake – Projects

 Outcome

-Upon completion of the study, the Coeur d’Alene Tribe will develop a nutrient management action plan for these watersheds.
+After completing the study, the Coeur d’Alene Tribe will develop a nutrient management action plan for these watersheds.
 A final report on nutrient loading is expected in late 2025.

 Coeur d’Alene Lake Science Coordination Team